DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 ### Booleans

 [Booleans](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/bool), despite only having two possible values, are likely the most useful and can become very complex.\
-Acceptable values for booleans are, `true` and `false` or `1` and `0`.\
+Acceptable values for Booleans are, `true` and `false` or `1` and `0`.\
 The zero and one are just like binary if you know what that is.\
 Booleans are how we interact with "control structures" which we will get to later and are the most useful part of coding.

 Booleans can be set with values like `5 > 4` which would give the variable a value of true.
-A similar order of operations applies to booleans as well but we will talk about that during control structures.
+A similar order of operations applies to Booleans as well but we will talk about that during control structures.

 ### Characters